US Expat Taxes in 2023: A 12-Step Guide to Tax Filing Success

 1. Earned income

-Almost every other country in the world taxes either a) those who live in the country or b) those who earn income originating from that country.
-The US, however, taxes every US person (both American citizens and permanent residents/green card holders) on their worldwide income.
+The US, however, taxes every US person (both American citizens and permanent residents/Green Card holders) on their worldwide income.
 Even folks living abroad who have never lived in the US or held an American passport could be on the hook for US taxes if they were born on American soil (including military bases) or have an American parent.

-Some American expats who work abroad may also need to pay US social security and Medicare taxes on their earned income, especially if they are self-employed or work for a US-based employer.
-For the 2022 tax year, the rate for expat employees is 7.65%.
-For self-employed expats, however, the total is double, at 15.3%.
+Some American expats who work abroad may also need to pay US Social Security and Medicare taxes on their earned income.
+For example, self-employed US expats and those who work for a US-based employer must file an expat tax return.

 Let’s look at the breakdown side by side: